The Therapy Studio

-Holistic Health and Beauty
+Holistic Spa and Beauty Services

-I use a selection of the finest quality products in my massages, facials and other body treatments to suit the individual needs of my clients.
-Botanicals personal care and wellness products are blended by hand using only carefully selected natural and organic ingredients - and absolutely no petrochemicals or synthetic additives.
+My name is Tara Linkowksa.
+I am a fully qualified Spa and beauty therapist who provides holistic massage and beauty treatments in Ulverston, Cumbria.I use a selection of the finest quality products in my massages, facials and other body treatments to suit the individual needs of my clients.
+Natural personal care and wellness products are blended by hand using only carefully selected natural and organic ingredients - and absolutely no petrochemicals or synthetic additives.

 Training, qualifications & experience

 VTCT Level 3 Spa Therapy-hot stones, body treatments ect

 Access to Higher Education Level 3 Diploma (Allied Health)

 FHT is the largest multi-disciplinary therapy organisation in the UK and has been representing holistic, beauty and sports therapists for over 45 years.